 Traveling from European cities to Switzerland

 We arrived in Switzerland – Zurich from Morocco and at one time also flew from Zurich to Barcelona.
 Our flight from Fes Morocco was via Lisbon Portugal.
 So that means, flight connectivity from within Europe is great.
-TAPPortugal, Vueling Airlines, and other budget airlines all have flights to and from Switzerland.
+TAP Portugal, Vueling Airlines, and other budget airlines all have flights to and from Switzerland.

 Remember Switzerland takes Euros, but their official currency is Swiss Francs.
-The currency exchange is almost at par with Euros.
+The currency exchange is almost on par with Euros.
 Traveling from Morocco to Zurich and comparing the expenses there or with Barcelona and Lisbon – tells you how expensive the country is.

 Switzerland trip cost from India – Switzerland packages from India

 Flights from major cities in India to Switzerland will average around 40 thousand Indian rupees.
-Traveling within the country with day tours or discounted passes, plus staying in a 3 star hotel, will roughly cost around 50-60 thousand rupees (just an average.
-Will be higher for 5 star hotels).
+Traveling within the country with day tours or discounted passes, plus staying in a 3-star hotel, will roughly cost around 50-60 thousand rupees (just an average.
+Will be higher for 5-star hotels).

-If you are planning a trip on your own, you will be spending around the same amount, with a more flexible schedule and control on budget.
+If you are planning a trip on your own, you will be spending around the same amount, with a more flexible schedule and control on the budget.

 Why Indian movies aka Bollywood love Switzerland?